 Single-family homes in Martinsburg range from less than $100,000 to $1 million and up.
 Townhomes and condominiums in Martinsburg range from the low $100,000s to the low $200,000s.
 Young families love the affordability of homes within walking distance of elementary schools.
 Retirees enjoy the peaceful tree-lined neighborhoods and single professionals enjoy the brief commute to larger cities and coming home to tranquil suburban life.

-Martinsburg Real Estate Stats and Trends for the week of April 21st, 2014: homes priced around $149,202 compared to $139,540 the previous week, showing a increase of more than +6%.
-For Wednesday, April 23rd, the current national mortgage rate for a 30 year fixed mortgage is 4.28%; the 15 year fixed rate is at 3.30%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.68%, while the 15 year jumbo rate currently is at 4.13%.
+Martinsburg Real Estate Stats and Trends for the week of July 21st, 2014: homes priced around $147,895 compared to $147,895 the previous week, to remain steady with no change in listing price.
+For Tuesday, July 22nd, the current national mortgage rate for a 30 year fixed mortgage is 4.22%; the 15 year fixed rate is at 3.27%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.59%, while the 15 year jumbo rate currently is at 3.72%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Martinsburg WV.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Martinsburg to help you find the best home!